Sheep and Goat Current Projects

 This project has two components: a production and market analysis, where a series of surveys will be administered to producers, consumers and processing facilities; and an evaluation of the current genetic pool for productivity and parasite resistance.
 Our first survey started: if you are a sheep or goat producer in Florida, please give us 15 minutes of your time to tell us about your operation, main challenges, and needs.

 Our first survey – for producers - was recently released, and we will need your help for enhancing our reach and capturing a reliable picture of the sheep and goat industry in Florida.
-If you have an interest in participating, click here for accessing the survey.
+If you have an interest in participating, please complete our survey here.
 The survey is voluntary and completely anonymous and should take about 15 minutes to complete.
 The Consumer and Processing surveys will be available in Spring 2021.
 Additional announcements will be made as we take the next steps and you are invited to check this page for new updates.
-If you have an interest in being part of this project or need more information, please write an email at firstname.lastname@example.org.
+If you have an interest in being part of this project or need more information, please email firstname.lastname@example.org.